 Page

 PART I

-Itoma 1 and 2 Business and Properties 8
+Items 1 and 2.
+8

 Item 1A.
-Risk Factors 28
+Risk Factors 29

 Item 1B.
-Unresolved Staff Comments 28 36
+Unresolved Staff Comments 37

 Item 3.
-Legal Proceedings 36
+Legal Proceedings 37

 Item 4.
-Mine Safety Disclosure 36
+Mine Safety Disclosure 37

-110111 4. white Safety Disclosure 50

 PART II

 Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters and 37

-Issuer Purchases of Equity Securities
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 38

 Item 6.
-Selected Financial Data 41
+Selected Financial Data 42

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of

-Operations 42
+Operations 43

 Item 7A.
 Quantitative and Qualitative Disclosures about Market Risk 64

 Item 8.
-Financial Statements and Supplementary Data 69
+Financial Statements and Supplementary Data 68

 Item 9.
 Changes in and Disagreements with Accountants on Accounting and

 Financial Disclosure 69

 Item 9A.
 Controls and Procedures 69

 Item 9B.
 Other Information 70

 PART III

 Item 10.
 Directors, Executive Officers and Corporate Governance 71

 Item 11.
 Executive Compensation 71

 Item 12.
-Security Ownership of Certain Beneficial Owners and Management and , 1
+Security Ownership of Certain Beneficial Owners and Management and

 Related Stockholder Matters 71

 Item 13.
 Certain Relationships and Related Transactions, and Director Independence 71

 Item 14.
 Principal Accounting Fees and Services 71

 PART IV

 Item 15.
 Exhibits, Financial Statement Schedules 72

 Signatures 75

-When we use the terms "Ur-Energy," "we," "us," "our," or the "Company" we are referring to Ur-Energy Inc. and its subsidiaries, unless the context otherwise requires.
+When we use the terms "Ur-Energy," "we," "us," "our," or the "Company," we are referring to Ur-Energy Inc. and its subsidiaries, unless the context otherwise requires.
 We have included technical terms important to an understanding of our business under "Glossary of Common Terms" at the end of this section.
-Throughout this document we make statements that are classified as "forwardlooking."
+Throughout this document we make statements that are classified as "forward-looking."
 Please refer to the "Cautionary Statement Regarding Forward-Looking Statements" section of this document for an explanation of these types of assertions.